railsbridge-boston/railsbridge-boston/views/workshop/opening.deck.markdown

 * Rails helps you get an application up and running very fast and makes it easy to modify
 * Ruby also makes it easy to modify by letting you change code on the fly
 * There is more to say than this...
+* "Many of the companies you all know and love use Ruby in some capacity: Amazon, BBC, Cisco, CNET, IBM, JP Morgan, NASA, and Yahoo!.
+Many of the fastest-growing web-based companies have been built using Ruby on Rails: Scribd (over 70 million readers each month), Groupon (over 38.5 million subscribers in North America), Basecamp (millions of users).
+All in all, more than 200,000 web sites are using Ruby on Rails." -- [Business Insider](http://articles.businessinsider.com/2011-05-11/tech/30035869_1_ruby-rails-custom-software)

 !SLIDE bullets
 # What We Are Doing Today